Have you ever tried to become more flexible and hit a big plateau?

-Sometimes the biggest problem is to always be in reaction mode.
+Sometimes the biggest problem is that we're always in reaction mode.
 Being in reaction mode can cause you to abruptly change what you’re doing, often out of fear that your current approach isn’t working.

 Patience and trusting in yourself is one of the most important foundations to overcome your flexibility training plateaus.

-Once you’ve built this foundation the strategies I’ll be sharing next will become more effective.
+Once you’ve built this foundation, the strategies I’ll be sharing next will become much more effective.

 Safety is an important factor to balance when it comes to overcoming flexibility plateaus and allowing long term progress.

 When your body feels safe, it's able to grow and adapt more readily.
 But when there's too much, or too little of a good thing, problems can present themselves.

 So, if you’re one of those people who’ve been doing the same old stretch for years, it may be time to push your boundaries a little.

 So, if you’re one of those people who has been hitting it hard with loaded stretches etc, but you’re always sore, and not really progressing in your range of movement ...
 It may be time to pull on those reigns a little.